januariod/k6-load-testing/README.md

 ## Running the tests

-In this project, you can run tests only in interactive mode.
+In this project, you can run tests only in headless mode.
 ### Headless mode

 Run `npm test` (or `npm t` for short) to run all tests in headless mode.